 Boulder’s First Recreational Marijuana Dispensary

 Karing Kind is Boulder’s first recreational marijuana dispensary.
 We have been a part of the growing cannabis industry in Colorado from the beginning, and we look forward to continuing to grow and serve Colorado residents and visitors.
-Our wide selection of organic bud, chemical-free concentrates, and edibles, including our state-low marijuana tax rate and award-winning budtenders, makes us the perfect Colorado cannabis destination.
+Our wide selection of strains, concentrates, and edibles, including our state-low marijuana tax rate and award-winning budtenders, makes us the perfect Colorado cannabis destination.

 Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.